Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 Highly Personalised

 Your requirements for body contouring surgery after weight loss will be unique to your situation and your weight loss experience.
 Each procedure is highly personalised and may not be suitable for everyone.
 When you meet with our surgical team, we will support you in making decisions about body contouring and the surgery that will yield the optimal outcome for you.
-We will assess your current weight and health goals and evaluate your general health and wellbeing, then plan the treatment that is best suited to your body.
+We will assess your current weight and health goals and evaluate your general health, then plan the treatment that is best suited to your body.

 Body Contouring Preparation